- Choosing a care option for your loved one can be a difficult process and usually follows a big life change for many families.

-Dementia live-in care can help those living with dementia retain a level of independence and continue to live a fulfilling life for as long as possible.
-Dementia care is a specialist type of care which is carried out by those who are trained to do so – such as dementia live-in carers.
+Dementia live-in care can help those living with dementia retain a level of independence, and continue to live a fulfilling life for as long as possible.
+Dementia care is a specialist type of care which is carried out by those who are trained to do so.

 In-home care is particularly valuable for those who are living with conditions such as dementia.
 If your loved one is living with Alzheimer’s disease or another type of dementia, you’ll be aware of how they can become upset by changes to their routines or environment.

-Having a consistent carer who’s in residence for the majority of the time means a familiar person will be helping them with intimate tasks most of the time.
-This could mean they’re more likely to accept help that can feel quite intrusive than they would be in a nursing home, where there may be many different staff members and less familiarity
+Having a consistent carer who’s in residence for the majority of the time means a familiar person will be helping them with intimate tasks.
+This could mean they’re more likely to accept the kind of help that could feel quite intrusive in a nursing home, where there may be many different staff members and less familiarity.

 Dementia care homes

-Some nursing homes are registered to care for people with dementia.
+Some care homes are registered to care for people with dementia.
 Some of their staff will have Alzheimer’s care training.
-They may need higher staff to patient ratios than general nursing homes and different registration conditions regarding the physical environment may be imposed.
+They may need higher staff to patient ratios than general nursing homes, and different registration conditions regarding the physical environment may be in place..

 People with dementia can often experience problems interpreting their surroundings, and regulators may want nursing homes for people with dementia to install special signs to help them find their way around.
 If your loved one can stay in their own familiar home surroundings, they are less likely to become confused and disorientated.